-Give them some extra straw in their duck coop and run area.
+1. Provide extra straw in the duck coop

 To combat slipping and sliding all over the place, we use straw around the water buckets by basically burying the water buckets in straw two to three inches deep.
 The straw helps to minimize the formation of ice.
 We replace it often with the old straw going into the compost pile.
 I have also seen people place their water buckets inside old tires to help minimize the spilling and ice forming.

-As you can see, duck care in the winter is pretty easy.
+As you can see, keeping ducks in winter is pretty easy.
 You can keep a happy, healthy flock all winter long, even in the coldest of areas!
 Do you keep ducks?
-What are some tips you have for winter care?
+What are some tips you have for housing ducks in the winter?